Sleep Disorders Counselling Melbourne

 5. Exercise during the day, and avoid exercise in the late evening

 As mammals, our bodies are wired to be highly physical beings.
-However the sedentary lifestyle that many of us live is far removed from the lifestyle of even our recent ancestors.
-The consequences of lack of physical exercise
+However the sedentary lifestyle that modern humans live is far removed from the lifestyle of even our recent ancestors.
+Lack of exercise can have a significant impact on sleep quality.

 6. Avoid watching the news at night